openhab/openhab-webui/bundles/org.openhab.ui.habassistant/README.md

 ## Usage:

 * As most browsers requires user interaction to access its audio capabilities, you should click at the assistant panel at first.
 It will then ask for user permissions and show a loading animation until it's ready.
-* When the assistant is ready the registered sink and source will be visible in openHAB (audio settings section).
+* When the assistant is ready the registered sink and source will be visible in openHAB (audio settings section of the Main UI or though the console commands 'audio sinks' and 'audio sources').
-* The assistant icon circle displays an animation always whenever it's streaming the microphone audio to the server.
+* The assistant icon circle displays an animation whenever it's streaming the microphone audio to the server.
 * The assistant icon dots part displays an animation while it's playing audio.
 * By clicking on the assistant icon a single shot audio dialog processing will start.
-It uses the registered audio sick and source and the default processing services configured on the openHAB voice settings (so you should have configured your default speech-to-text, text-to-speech and interpreter there).
+It uses the registered audio sick and source and the default processing services configured on the openHAB voice settings.

 ## Audio Component Details: